getml/reflect-cpp/docs/supporting_your_own_format.md

     /// Returns an rfl::Error if `_var` cannot be cast as an array. rfl::Result<InputArrayType> to_array(const InputVarType& _var) const noexcept {...}

-    /// fct is a function that turns the field name into the field index of the
+    /// _fct is a function that turns the field name into the field index of the
     /// struct.
 It returns -1, if the fields does not exist on the struct.
 This
     /// returns an std::array that can be used to build up the struct.
     /// See below for a more comprehensive explanation. template <size_t size, class FunctionType>
-    std::array<InputVarType, size> to_fields_array(
+    std::array<std::optional<InputVarType>, size> to_fields_array(
         const FunctionType _fct, const InputObjectType& _obj) const noexcept {...}

     /// Iterates through an object and writes the contained key-value pairs into